fallen-icarus/cardano-address-book/README.md

 The exact same beacon and usage can be used with this other information.
 For this reason, I considered naming this program `cardano-notes` however, the blockchain should not be used for just any information, only critical information.
 "Notes" seemed to broad of a category.

-:warning: If you use the other keys with this beacon, the `cardano-address-book` CLI will not be able to parse the address book anymore because it assumes only the 0 key is used.
+:warning: If you use the other keys with this beacon, the `cardano-address-book` CLI will not be able to properly parse the address book anymore because it assumes only the 0 key is used.
 The off-chain code will need to be changed in order to allow querying with the other keys.